 Unipart’s Whistleblowing Policy encourages and enables employees and others to raise serious concerns within Unipart rather than overlooking a problem or ‘blowing the whistle’ outside.
-The policy explains how to bring to the company’s attention any concerns relating to malpractice (including illegality) at work which has occurred, or may occur, and to ensure that they suffer no detriment as a result.
+The policy explains how to bring to the company’s attention any concerns relating to malpractice (including illegality) at work that has occurred, or may occur, and to ensure that they suffer no detriment as a result.

 Guide for Conducting Business the Unipart Way

 The document is provided to all employees and associates (worldwide) working on behalf of Unipart.
 There is a formal acknowledgement process associated with this guidance to ensure all employees worldwide understand the content.
 It also advises those working for or on behalf of Unipart the expectations in respect of conduct and the actions that would be initiated due to a failure to achieve those standards of behaviour.
-Section 7 refers direct to Anti-Bribery & Corruption
+Section 7 refers directly to Anti-Bribery & Corruption

 Business Conduct – Gifts, Hospitality & Gratuities Policy